ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 If your goal is to publish to [DockerHub](https://hub.docker.com/) you can make a private or public image.
 The basic format DockerHub expects is username/image-name.
 Since we are not publishing images in this tutorial `demo` doesn't have to be your real username.

-Lastly, `DOCKER_BUILDKIT=1` is a new feature that enables parallel build processing for faster builds.
+`DOCKER_BUILDKIT=1` is a new feature that enables parallel build processing for faster builds.
 You can [read more here](https://brianchristner.io/what-is-docker-buildkit/).

+Our Dockerfiles leverage Aqua Security's [trivy](https://github.com/aquasecurity/trivy) image scanner.
+Docker images occasionally have vulnerabilities.
+Image scanners can help by alerting us of any issues.
+Unlike most image scanners, trivy has no problem detecting vulnerabilities in apline images.
+Other image scanners run into issues because light weight apline images remove resources required to produce accurate image scans.
+Watch this [video](https://youtu.be/UMtyHmu3_Do?t=211) to learn more.

 ### Creating the React Dockerfile